oazzat/Dunder-Mifflin-Pet-Show/README.md

 Build out the associations for the models we’ve created.
 You may need to change the schema in order to get the rake db:seed command to work.

 On both the index page for Dogs and Employees, a user should be able to click on either take them to the corresponding show page.
+ - `link_to` their show page on the index
+ - List all of the dogs/employees
+  - Iterate through Dog.all/Employee.all

 The Employee show page should list all of their attributes (bonus if you could get a picture to show up)